nnirror/facet/README.md

 	- example:
 		- `$('example').from([1,2,3,4]);`
 ---
-- **image** ( _values_, _samplesPerColumn_ = sample_rate / 10, _maximumFrequency_ = sample_rate / 2, _frequencyOffset_ = 0 )
+- **image** ( _filepath_, _samplesPerColumn_ = sample_rate / 10, _minimumFrequency_ = 20, _maximumFrequency_ = sample_rate / 2 )
-	- transposes an image onto the audio spectrum by generating a sine wave lasting for samplesPerColumn samples for every pixel in the image, starting with the left-most column and moving rightwards.
+	- transposes an image onto the audio spectrum by generating a sine wave lasting for `samplesPerColumn` samples for every pixel in the image, starting with the left-most column and moving rightwards.
-	- the default samplesPerColumn value of 10 means that each second of audio will contain 10 columns of pixels.
-This value can be larger or smaller, but keep in mind the potential for generating humongous files.
-The lowest pixels in the image correspond to the lowest frequencies in the output.
+	- the lowest pixels in the image correspond to the lowest frequencies in the output.
 Conversely, the highest pixels in the image correspond to the highest frequencies in the output.
+	- the default `samplesPerColumn` value of 10 means that each second of audio will contain 10 columns of pixels.
+This value can be larger or smaller, but keep in mind that as this value increases, the file will take more time to generate.
+	- This method is CPU intensive and works best with smaller image files.
-This method currently only works with JPEG files, and sometimes certain JPEG files won't even work.
-(I have submitted a GitHub issue: revisitors/readimage#4) Re-saving the JPEG files in GIMP seems to create JPEGs that the middleware this method uses can parse correctly.
+	- This method currently only works with JPEG files, and sometimes even certain JPEG files won't work.
+(I have submitted a GitHub issue: https://github.com/revisitors/readimage/issues/4) Re-saving the JPEG files in GIMP seems to create files that the middleware this method uses can parse correctly.
-	- the maximumFrequency and frequencyOffset values control the range of frequencies that the pixels will map onto.
+	- the `minimumFrequency` and `maximumFrequency` values control the range of frequencies that the pixels will map onto.
 	- output range is from -1 - 1.
 	- __Note__: this examples uses MacOS / Linux file paths with forward slashes (e.g. `my/path/here`).
 For Windows, you will need to use back slashes (e.g `my\path\here`)
 	- example: